 Cancer of the cervix may be prevented or detected early by regular screening with the Pap test, also known as a Pap smear.
 Routine screening has cut the death rate from cervical cancer by almost 70% since the 1950s.
 The Pap test is not able to show with certainty that cancer is present – it simply may show an abnormal result which points to the need for further testing.
 The tests that are used to diagnose cervical cancer include colposcopy (with biopsy) and endocervical scraping.
-If these tests are not performed or are misread, a woman who suffers from the missed diagnosis may have grounds for a medical malpractice lawsuit.

 Who is responsible for a cervical cancer misdiagnosis?
 It could be the fault of the physician who failed to inquire about or observe the patient’s clinical signs of developing cancer, such as bleeding, pain, or inflammation.
 This doctor could also be found negligent if he or she failed to note or act on a laboratory’s recommendation that further tests be conducted.
 The doctor or his office staff could have failed to properly collect or preserve the Pap smear or other specimen.
 The cytotechnologist in the lab may have been inadequately trained or may be overworked.
 The laboratory which stained and interpreted the Pap smear slides could have been negligent in its interpretation or recommendations.
 The laboratory may not have been clear in its communication with the clinician.